 Basic information from Page1.
 His wartime letters and journals were published in 1998 in Boys From Rockville: Civil War Narratives (Voices of the Civil War series, U of Tennessee Press); commentary and editing by Robert L. Bee, source of some details above.
 His photo is from the cover of that book, from the original in Page's History.

-Death Place: Springfield, MA Burial Place: Grove Hill Cemetery, Rockhill, CT
+1909 Springfield, MA; burial in Grove Hill Cemetery, Rockhill, CT